Mon people: Hanthawaddy kingdom

-16th to 17th centuries
+Toungoo conquest and flight to Siam

-In the early sixteenth century, the Bamar regained their momentum at Taungoo, leading to the fall of Hanthawaddy to King Tabinshwehti in 1539.
+In the early 16th century, the Bamar regained their momentum at Taungoo, leading to the fall of Hanthawaddy to King Tabinshwehti in 1539.
 This was after a devastating attack on Lower Burma, in which the northern army overran the Irrawaddy Delta and captured Pegu.
 The siege of Pegu lasted four years and involved Portuguese mercenaries fighting on both sides.
 The History of Kings attributes Tabinshwehti's success, in part, to the decadence of the Mon king, Dhammazedi's heir.

 As a result of the fall of Pegu, large numbers of Mon refugees fled to Ayutthaya, where the Mon aristocracy joined the court and exercised considerable influence.
+Mathias Jenny holds that the Mon of Ayutthaya were migrants of this kind rather than descendants of the older Mon population of the Chao Phraya plain.
+How widely Mon was still spoken in the plain under Ayutthaya is not known.
+He dates the main migrations into Thailand from the 16th century.
+Victor Lieberman cites Tomé Pires for the claim that in 1515 most commoners at Ayutthaya still spoke Mon rather than Tai, which would mean that Mon speech in the plain had never lapsed.
+Going back to Pires's own text, McCormick and Jenny find that it says only that the language resembled that of Pegu, and read this as a superficial impression of two languages that sounded alike.
 Meanwhile, back in Burma, the fall of Martaban in 1541 was accompanied by massacre and pillage on a large scale, as was the capture of the old Pyu capital of Prome the following year.
 This marked the first time, since before the Mongol invasions, that most of Lower and Central Burma was under the control of a Bamar monarch.
 King Tabinshwehti, founder of the new Toungoo dynasty, celebrated by decorating the Shwedagon and other pagodas with huge amounts of plundered gold.